 The Ewing and Worzel Graduate Fellowship was established by the Board of Regents of The University of Texas System on June 12, 1987, for the benefit of the Jackson School of Geosciences.
 Gift funds were provided by the Roland and Jane Blumberg Foundation of Seguin, Texas, ConocoPhillips of Houston, Texas, Mobil of Dallas, Texas, Palisades Geophysical Institute Inc. of Port Saint Lucie, Florida, and the Shell E & P Technology Company of Houston, Texas.

 W. Maurice (“Doc”) Ewing, PhD was born in Lockney, Texas, on May 12, 1906.
 He received a BA in physics and mathematics from Rice Institute in 1926, an MA in 1927, and a PhD in 1931.
-His career included posts at the University of Pittsburg, Lehigh University, the Woods Hole Oceanographic Intuition, and Columbia University, where he was instrumental in founding the Lamont-Doherty Geological Observatory.
+His career included posts at the University of Pittsburg, Lehigh University, the Woods Hole Oceanographic Institution. he was instrumental in founding the Lamont-Doherty Geological Observatory at Columbia University.

 Dr. Ewing and Dr. Worzel with the “Vema” bell in front of Lamont Hall,late 1960s

-J. Lamar Worzel, PhD was born on February 21, 1919, in Staten Island, New York.
-He met Dr. Ewing while at Lehigh University.
-He was a pioneering geophysicist and engineer who helped shape human understanding of how sound travels through the oceans, and cofounded Columbia University’s Lamont-Doherty Earth Observatory with Dr. Ewing.
-In 1972, Worzel left Columbia with Dr. Ewing for The University of Texas at Austin.
-When Ewing died two years later, Worzel succeeded him as director of the University’s Institute for Geophysics.
-The two geophysicists had a 40 year professional relationship.
-Dr. Worzel retired in 1979.
+J. Lamar Worzel, PhD was born on February 21, 1919, on Staten Island, New York.
+He was a pioneering geophysicist and engineer who helped shape human understanding of how sound travels through the oceans, and co-founded Columbia University’s Lamont-Doherty Earth Observatory with Dr. Ewing, who he met at Lehigh University.

-The Lamont Observatory had a ship named Vema, a three-mast schooner.
+One of the Observatory ships was the Vema, a three-masted schooner.
 According to a former associate of Dr. Ewing’s, Dr. Ian Dalziel, Professor and Research Professor of the Department of Geological Sciences and Institute for Geophysics, respectively, “While onboard, Dr. Ewing made measurements wherever he went.
 In those days, seismic work was generated by throwing dynamite in the water.
 On one outing while blasting off the coast of Argentina, a wave swept Ewing overboard and another wave swept him back onboard the Vema.”

 Dr. Dalziel observes that Dr. Ewing was constantly taking measurements in the ocean whether or not it made scientific sense, “The Vema towed a magnetometer which allowed him and his team to determine the magnetic signature of the ocean floor.
 The data acquired laid the foundation for the mechanics of continental drift, namely sea floor spreading and plate tectonics.
 By the time the concept of sea floor spreading was advanced by other research, Dr. Ewing’s measurements had already pieced together the spreading history of the world’s oceans.”

 In 2011, Dr. Ewing was inducted into the Jackson School’s Hall of Distinction.
-This honor pays tribute to individuals who are or were strongly affiliated with the school and who achieved exceptional distinction and standing in academia, industry or government.
+This honor pays tribute to individuals strongly affiliated with the school who achieved exceptional distinction and standing in academia, industry or government.

 When asked about how his father would feel about this endowment, Dr. Ewing’s son, Jerry, replied, “My father would be thrilled by the opportunities for educational and scientific achievement these fellowships create.
 He would be thrilled to be named together with “Joe” Worzel.
 These two extended the student-teacher relationship to a lifetime of collaboration and mutual support.
 Dad often said how grateful he was for the opportunity to do science, and I believe he was just as grateful for his opportunity to train and motivate his graduate students.”